Table of Contents

-The Ccochahuasi Animal Sanctuary is a privately-owned, family-run organization in the Sacred Valley of Peru that rescues exotic animals that have been injured or have been used for cruel entertainment purposes.
+The Ccochahuasi Animal Sanctuary is a privately-owned, family-run organization in the Sacred Valley of Peru.
+Their mission is to rescue exotic animals that have been injured or have been used for cruel entertainment purposes.

-When my friend Kim asked me to come on a field trip with her Advanced English class to help them practice English, I immediately jumped on the opportunity to help.
-(Okay, let’s be real, I was totally in it for the animals.)
+When my friend Kim asked me join her on a field trip, with her Advanced English class, to help them practice English, I immediately jumped at the chance.

 Somehow, despite my relentless chants of, “Puedo tocarlo?
 Puedo tocarlo?” (“Can I touch it?
 Can I touch it?”), I didn’t get kicked out!